GDPR Compliance: Five Things to Ensure You're on the Right Track

 - Confirm that files that might contain personal data which are uploaded to your site are kept in a secure area with controlled access.
 (For example you might invite people to upload a CV with a job application)

-Ensure Data submitted through your website is encrypted
+2. Ensure data submitted through your website is encrypted

 All data being transmitted between a user and your site should be encrypted to stop someone hijacking the information in transit.